adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Often, we start with libraries and frameworks before we understand the problem we're solving.
 These libraries and frameworks not only weigh a lot, but they need evaluating and executing.

 But just as often we don't actually need the thing.
 Get rid and only add something when you need it.

-### Grids

-(who needs a grid) https://github.com/Heydon/fukol-grids.
-Better if you don't have things in grids.
-Not talking visual grids.
-Talking about multiple columns.
-The code for a grid if you need for a product list is tiny

 ### Breakpoints